Anito: Rituals and shamans

 Anitism was not a religion about worship.
 Aside from good ancestor spirits and the few benevolent diwata, most anito were feared, not venerated.
 To an ordinary person, diwata were regarded as dangerous beings to be avoided or appeased.
 When interaction was necessary, they performed a ritual known as pag-anito (also mag-anito or anitohan).
 These are usually directed at ancestor spirits.
 When the pag-anito ceremony is for a diwata, the ritual is known as pagdiwata (also magdiwata or diwatahan).

 Minor pag-anito rituals like praying for better weather or banishing minor ill luck can be performed by any householder.
 However, major pag-anito rituals required the services of the community shaman (Visayan babaylan or baylan; Tagalog katalonan or manganito).

 These shamans were believed to have been "chosen" by a specific diwata who become their spirit guides.
 This was presumed to happen after they pass the initiation rites of an older shaman they were apprenticed to (usually a relative).
 In some cases, some shamans acquire their status after they recover from a serious illness or a bout of insanity.
 In most Filipino ethnic groups, shamans were almost always female.
-The few males who gain shaman status were usually asog or bayok, trans women.
+The few males who gain shaman status were usually asog or bayok, feminized men.

 Major pag-anito rituals are centered around a séance.
 Because of their special relationship with their companion spirits, shamans can act as mediums for other anito, allowing spirits to temporarily possess their bodies.
 This possession happens after the shaman goes into a trance-like state.
 This allows the spirit to communicate verbally with the participants as well as physically act out events in the spirit world.
 At the moment of possession, shamans display a change in behavior and voice.
 They can sometimes go into seizures and become violent enough that restraints are required.
 The ritual ends when the spirit leaves and the shaman is awakened.